kendarorg/HttpAnsweringMachine/docs/plugins/java/jfilters.md

 They must be defined as Spring Boot @Component, and their jar and dependencies must be placed inside the libs directory

-You can get a basic pom for a plugin [here](pom.xml).
-All the important staff are marked with the "CHANGEME" string.
-You'll event notice the "copy-jar-dependencies-to-target" task: this is used to copy the needed dependencies near the target so that the main application loader can use them.

-The "copy-dependencies" task is the one that writes all "real" dependencies on the "target/classes/lib" directory from which the "copy-jar-dependencies-to-target" will take the data and where you could find the real dependencies.

-    IMPORTANT
-    You should copy all dependencies, even the tranisitive ones, in the example pom is even included the "asm-5.0.4.jar" that was not identified as a direct dependency.
-Do some run to check what is needed

 ## Class annotation

 The HttpTypeFilter can be configured like the following.
 All this variables can be set with